 E >> make enable pin from high to low

-We design our circuit on proteus.
-Circuit diagram is given below:
+We designed our circuit on Proteus.
+A circuit diagram of 16×2 LCD with Atmega32 microcontroller is given below:

-We use Atmel studio 6 for development of code and the code is written in C language.
+We use Atmel Studio 6 for the development of code, and the code is written in C.

 #ifndef F_CPU